filago/filago.github.io/_posts/2022-06-11-3D-Squares-Puzzle.md

 We found this puzzle in the back of our games cupboard.
 Abandoned years ago, I don't think we ever solved it.

 It's deceptively simple to explain.
-There are just 9 tiles to place on the 3x3 board, and the idea is to match all the half-planes between neighboring tiles.
+There are 9 tiles to place on the 3x3 board, and the idea is to match all the half-planes between neighboring tiles.

 So how hard could it be?
 It turns out that depends on how you approach it…

 ## Brains vs Brawn : 2 approaches to solve it

 ### The "brawn" method.
-The brute force approach: Test every possibility without ruling any of them out.
+The brute force approach: Test every possibility.

 With 9 tiles and 4 rotation options each, the number of unique plays is overwhelming.